systematic-magic/pmc-docs/docs/source/editorials_news_pdf.rst

 2.3.
 Check that author names in the references have the following format: |br|
 LastName INITIALS optional Suffix (e.g. Sr, Jr, 2nd, 3rd, 4th)

-- Check that initials have no more than 3 letters and have NO spaces or hyphens in-between: Rumi B, Jutten BC, Loo SCJ
+- Check that initials have no more than 3 letters and have NO spaces or hyphens in-between: `Rumi B, Jutten BC, Loo SCJ`

-- LastName can include name-related prepositions starting with either upper- or lowercase letter: van der Ent FW, Van den Brandt PA
+- LastName can include name-related prepositions starting with either upper- or lowercase letter: `van der Ent FW, Van den Brandt PA`

-- LastName can be compound and separated by hyphen or space: Garcia-Closas M, Gomes Jimenes FJ
+- LastName can be compound and separated by hyphen or space: `Garcia-Closas M, Gomes Jimenes FJ`

-- LastName can have prefixes: McCann MH, O’Kelly M
+- LastName can have prefixes: `McCann MH, O’Kelly M`

-- LastName can be a mononym (i.e. have no initials): Baoluri, Wurenqimuge, Agudam.
+- LastName can be a mononym (i.e. have no initials): `Baoluri, Wurenqimuge, Agudam`.
 Check all mononyms to be “true” mononyms (check PubMed site)

 - LastName can have suffixes.
-Check that suffix is separated from initials by space: Rowland KM Jr, Short GF 3d
+Check that suffix is separated from initials by space: `Rowland KM Jr, Short GF 3d`

 2.4.
 Check that journal citation-data has the following elements in this order: |br|
 JournalTitle. year; volume: pages.
 DOI.